Menahel’s Letters

 Experience has shown that a student, who failed to take this matter seriously, was incapable of keeping up academically, and found herself left out and very frustrated.
 It is unfair for a student to fail due to her underestimating the need of adequate Hebrew skills.

 When choosing our students, we will אי”ה put emphasis on this requirement.
-The Hebrew interview plays a great part in the acceptance process.

 Applicants hear by word of mouth that their friends have managed ‘without Hebrew’.
 Please note that those friends were also very upset, frustrated and disappointed when programs were in Hebrew.
 Do NOT rely on ‘hearsay’.